 Early Years Foundation Stage

-The following talks and workshops are designed for Early Years Foundation Stage (EYFS) – please see below details for national curriculum links.
+The following talks and workshops are designed for Early Years Foundation Stage (EYFS) – please see the details below for national curriculum links.

 DSWF visits schools and delivers these talks, workshops, or assemblies free of charge in order to raise awareness about endangered wildlife and conservation.